Anon-Planet/thgtoa/guide.md

 2. Create a Monero wallet on one of your anonymized VMs (for example, on the Whonix Workstation which includes a Monero GUI wallet natively or using the Monero GUI wallet from <https://www.getmonero.org/downloads/> on other OSes)

-3. Transfer your Monero from the wallet you bought it from to the wallet on your VM.
+3. Transfer your Monero from the wallet from which you bought it to the wallet on your VM.
+We cannot stress enough how import it is to have two separate wallets for this process, even for handling Monero.

 4. On the same VM (for instance again the Whonix Workstation), create a Bitcoin Wallet (again this is provided natively within the Whonix Workstation)